Is teletherapy an option at Wildflower and how does it work?

+A Licensed Clinical Social Worker (LCSW) must meet strict educational and training requirements which includes two one-year practicums, a Master’s degree in clinical social work, 3,000 hours of supervised post-graduate clinical experience and successful completion of state licensing examination.
+LCSW’s are also required to earn continuing education units to maintain their clinical license.
 An LCSW has been trained in psychotherapy and helps individuals deal with a variety of mental health and daily living challenges to improve overall functioning.
 An LCSW is steeped in academic studies including sociology, human growth and development, mental health theory and practice, human behavior in the social environment, psychology and research methods.
 Credit: Tim McDaniel, LCSW

 A Licensed Clinical Professional Counselor (LCPC) must meet strict educational and training requirements, including: a Master’s degree in counseling, rehabilitation counseling, or psychology, 600 hours served in clinical internship, and 3,360 hours of supervised post-graduate clinical work experience with 1,920 hours of direct, face-to-face counseling.
 LCPCs must also successfully complete a state licensing examination.
-LCPCs are also required to earn continuing education units to maintain their clinical license.
+LCPCs are additionally required to earn continuing education units to maintain their clinical license.

 An LCPC has been trained in psychotherapy and helps individuals deal with a variety of mental health and daily living challenges to improve overall functioning.
 An LCPC’s requisite academic studies include human growth and development, counseling theory, psychopathology and maladaptive behavior, and research and evaluation.
 Credit: Illinois Mental Health Counselors Association

-A Licensed Clinical Psychologist must meet strict educational and training requirements at the doctoral level.
+A Licensed Clinical Psychologist (PsyD; PhD) must meet strict educational and training requirements at the doctoral level.
 Psychologists may hold either a Ph.D. or Psy.D.
 (Doctorate of Psychology), requiring at least 4 years of graduate study, a dissertation, and clinical training.
 In addition to 2-3 years training in clinical practicums, all psychologists must complete a pre-doctoral internship and a postdoctoral fellowship, which are full-time training positions (3750 hours total).
 All told, many psychologists will have obtained around 6000 hours of supervised training while on the path to licensure.
 Psychologists must also pass a national licensure exam.
 Once licensed, psychologists are permitted to work independently and must pursue continuing education to maintain licensure.

 Psychologists apply expert knowledge in human psychology to the assessment, diagnosis, and treatment of mental health problems.
-In practice, psychologists may use different tests to assist in diagnosing problems or understanding an individual’s functioning, or they may employ evidenced-based therapies to help their patients improve their lives.
+In practice, psychologists may use different tests to assist in diagnosing problems or understanding an individual’s functioning, or they may employ evidenced-based therapies to help their clients improve their lives.
 Importantly, in Illinois, psychologists do not prescribe medication but will assist individuals through a variety of behavioral treatments.

 A Licensed Marriage and Family Therapist (LMFT) works with individuals, couples, families, or groups using a systemic and relational framework.
 LMFTs conceptualize problems as embedded within the overlapping contexts of our lives, including our individual psychology, relationships, and communities, and this framework guides an active approach to finding healthy alternative solutions.
 While LMFTs typically receive extensive training to address relational and familial concerns, they are also skilled in treating individual problems and respecting the reciprocal relationship our personal issues can have on our various relationships.